Estimate Your College Savings Needs

 Student Aid on the Web provides details on federal student aid programs, including grants, campus-based aid, work-study programs and loans.
 The Department of Education also streamlined the process for applying for financial aid, enabling parents and students to submit the Free Application for Federal Student Aid (FAFSA) online and monitor results.
 The FAFSA website also features the FAFSA4caster tool, which estimates in advance how much aid your student could qualify for and how much the family might be expected to pay—referred to as the Expected Family Contribution (EFC).
 Another helpful website for understanding financial aid and determining eligibility is FinAid!
 The SmartStudent™ Guide to Financial Aid.

-But remember that not all financial aid is a gift—about one-third of aid consists of loans.1 While savings may decrease financial aid, you and your child will likely be in a much better financial situation on graduation day if you start saving for college now.
+But not all financial aid is a gift—about one-third of aid consists of loans.
+While savings may decrease financial aid, you and your child will likely be in a much better financial situation on graduation day if you start saving for college now.
 The more you save, the less you will need to borrow.